nullaufeins/hack4good/README.md

 ## VSCode Extensions

-- To keep the code clean, you could use the
+- To keep the code clean, you could use the [Format HTML in PHP](https://marketplace.visualstudio.com/items?itemName=rifi2k.format-html-in-php) extension.
-Format HTML in PHP (https://marketplace.visualstudio.com/items?itemName=rifi2k.format-html-in-php)